 For the most part, iOS will manage memory effectively without you having to do anything.
 But we do find that restarting your iOS device occasionally is a good way to clear the memory and ensure that important apps have enough space to run happily.

-Here how’s to restart your iOS device.1 Hold the power button until slide to power off If you have an X-series iPhone then you’ll need to hold down both power and volume up until the slider appears.
+How to Restart Your iOS Device to Clear App Cache:1 Hold the power button until slide to power off If you have an X-series iPhone then you’ll need to hold down both power and volume up until the slider appears.
 2 Swipe the power slider off.
-3 Wait until the device has fully powered off, then press and hold the power button to the turn on the iPhone again.
+3 Wait until the device has fully powered off, then press and hold the power button to turn on the iPhone again.

 Doing this on a regular basis used to be vital on an iPhone and it can still be useful on older models.